 At what age do puppies mature?
 How long does the puppy stage last?
-Depending on the breed’s size, some puppies may mature earlier, especially the smaller ones than the larger ones.
+Depending on the breed’s size, some puppies may mature earlier, especially the smaller ones.
 Moreover, the giant breeds such as mastiffs and Newfoundlands take a longer time to fully reach its physical maturity.

 Here is a timeline of your puppy’s development stages from birth to adolescence:

 At two weeks, puppies attempt to open their eyes and ears.
-However, at first, vision and hearing may be poor.
+However, vision and hearing may be poor at first.

 At this stage, they learn to recognise their mother and littermates.
 They start showing sociable signals as well.
 They may try to growl and wag their tail at each other.
 Sibling-to-sibling play-fight can be observed as well.

-When can puppies see fully?
+When can puppies fully see?
 A puppy’s senses rapidly develop at this stage.
 They are now alert and aware of their environment.
 They have figured that they are dogs with littermates and humans as part of the environment.
-They are now able to regulate their own body temperature and know when to poop and pee on his own.
-Not only that, they now recognise the ‘real’ food, hence demands less nursing from the mother.
+They are now able to regulate their own body temperature and know when to poop and pee on their own.
+Not only that, they now recognise the ‘real’ food, hence they demand less nursing from the mother.
 Puppies may start to mimic the dam on how to groom themselves, go to the toilet, and other dog behaviours.

 Although not all, a few still undergo the phase of overzealous fear over a number of things.
 To help a puppy on this process, avoid exposure to potential triggers such as traumatic situations, harsh discipline, and loud voices.
 The reassuring presence of familiar people and the dam will also help overcome the fear.